DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: DIVER

-To generate diverse and informative future trajectory distributions, we apply a forward diffusion process to multiple trajectory types, including multi-mode predicted trajectories, anchor proposals, and the GT trajectory.
-This step aims to perturb the trajectories with Gaussian noise in a controlled manner, enabling the conditional diffusion model to learn a robust denoising process that captures the underlying multi-modality of future motion.
+To generate diverse and informative future trajectory distributions, we apply a forward diffusion process to multiple trajectory types, including multi-mode predicted trajectories and the GT trajectory.
+This step aims to perturb the trajectories with Gaussian noise in a controlled manner, enabling the conditional diffusion model to learn a robust denoising process that captures the underlying multi-modeity of future motion.